ricardotondello/Functional.Toolkit.OptionType/README.md

-# Functional.Toolkit.OptionType
+# 🚀 Functional.Toolkit.OptionType

 [![Build](https://github.com/ricardotondello/Functional.Toolkit.OptionType/actions/workflows/dotnet.yml/badge.svg?branch=main)](https://github.com/ricardotondello/Functional.Toolkit.OptionType/actions/workflows/dotnet.yml)

-A Functional Option Type that comes handy working and chaining tasks.
+Functional.Toolkit.OptionType is a lightweight library that provides an implementation of the Option type in C#.
+The Option type is a functional programming concept that represents a value that may or may not be present.
+This can help reduce the number of null checks in your code, making it more robust and easier to reason about.

-_Here its just a few examples, check all the available extensions in the OptionExtensions.cs file_
+_Here its just a few examples, check all the available extensions in the [OptionExtensions.cs](https://github.com/ricardotondello/Functional.Toolkit.OptionType/blob/main/src/Functional.Toolkit.OptionType/OptionExtensions.cs) file_

+## Usage

 ```csharp
 //Object Initialization